 If you are using a program that only has rudimentary text handling capabilities, such as Paint, you may want to create the fraction in Word, take a screen shot of the graphic, and then use the program to trim the image.
 You can then use the edited graphics file in the above steps (2 through 10).
 You can experiment to find the one that works best for you.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (8055) applies to Microsoft Word 2007, 2010, and 2013.
+This tip (8055) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Rotating Fractions in a Text Box.

 The First and Last Word on Word!
 Bestselling For Dummies author Dan Gookin puts his usual fun and friendly candor back to work to show you how to navigate Word 2013.
 Spend more time working and less time trying to figure it all out!
 Check out Word 2013 For Dummies today!